Skip to main content

 The members represented in the committee cover the full range of activities and areas of expertise for actuaries working in occupational pensions.
 Special attention is given to ensuring this encompasses various insurance sectors, institutions, and specific methodological competence.

-The Working Groups of the Pensions Committee
+The working groups of the Pension Committee

-WG Biometrics in Employer Obligations
+WG Biometrics and Employer Obligations

 WG Digital Pension Overview (in collaboration with the Life Insurance Committee)

-WG Guarantees in Occupational Pension Schemes
+WG Guarantees in occupational pension plans

-WG Pension Funds
+WG Pension fund

-WG Pension Schemes
+WG Pension funds

-WG Qualification
+WG Qualification (Pensions)

-WG Accounting in Occupational Pensions
+WG Accounting in the occupational pension sector

-WG Pure Defined Contribution
+WG Defined contribution plan

 WG Solvency and Risk Management